Notes on Theory of Distributed Systems: Formal version

-Various subsequent authors noticed that this did not give a \concept{robust hierarchy} in the sense that combining two types of objects with consensus number $n$ could solve wait-free consensus for larger $n$, and the hierarchy $h^{r}_{m}$ was proposed by Prasad Jayanti~\cite{Jayanti1997} as a way of classifying objects that might be robust: an object is at level $n$ of the $h^{r}_{m}$ hierarchy if having unboundedly many objects plus unboundedly many registers solves $n$-process wait-free consensus but not $(n+1)$-process wait-free consensus.\footnote{The $r$ in $h^r_m$ stands for the registers, the $m$ for having many objects of the given type.
+Various subsequent authors noticed that Herlihy's slightly informal definition of consensus number did not give a \concept{robust hierarchy} in the sense that combining two types of objects with consensus number $n$ could solve wait-free consensus for larger $n$, and the hierarchy $h^{r}_{m}$ was proposed by Jayanti~\cite{Jayanti1997} as a way of classifying objects that might be robust: an object is at level $n$ of the $h^{r}_{m}$ hierarchy if having unboundedly many objects plus unboundedly many registers solves $n$-process wait-free consensus but not $(n+1)$-process wait-free consensus.\footnote{The $r$ in $h^r_m$ stands for the registers, the $m$ for having many objects of the given type.
 Jayanti~\cite{Jayanti1997} also defines a hierarchy $h^r_1$ where you only get finitely many objects.
 The $h$ stands for ``hierarchy,'' or, more specifically, $h(T)$ stands for the level of the hierarchy at which $T$ appears~\cite{Jayanti2011}.}

+There is some flexibility in what assumptions we make about initialization and what version of consensus we solve.
+This is discussed below in §§\ref{section-consensus-initialization} and~\ref{section-consensus-output}.